 - Naomi Watts is a British-born Hollywood actress.

-Select Watts Numbers Today
+Watts and Watt Numbers Today

-- 46,000 in the UK (most numerous
+- 46,000 in the UK (most numerous in Gloucestershire)

 - 31,000 in America (most numerous in Texas)